Final year Bachelor of Social Science student Janis Ritchie

 What did you enjoy about the experience?

-My favorite part of the week was learning how to use the ground penetrating radar machines in the cemetery to attempt to locate unmarked graves.
+My favourite part of the week was learning how to use the ground penetrating radar machines in the cemetery to attempt to locate unmarked graves.
 It was such a privilege to take part in this experience, one I will be forever grateful for!
 We also did some mock grave burials/dig ups with Louise and Elke.
 They taught us what to look for in the bush and how to go about retrieving a body or bones without causing damage or contaminating the evidence.

 I learned so much in just one week and it has really strengthened my determination to continue with post graduate study and gain the qualifications needed to follow my desired career path.
 It was also fantastic to meet other online students whom I had studied units with and chat to them face to face.